 During 2014-20, the majority of EU spending will be on ‘smart and inclusive growth’, and ‘sustainable growth: Natural resources’.
 These categories of spending include EU structural funding and common agricultural policy, respectively.

 The MFF isn’t the annual budget itself: rather, it provides a framework through which annual budgets can be negotiated.
-Annual budgets are negotiated by the European Commission, the Council and European Parliament based on the spending limits set out in the MFF.
+The European Commission, the Council and European Parliament negotiate annual budgets based on the MFF spending limits.

 Roughly 75% of EU revenues come from GNI-based contributions, while VAT-based resources and the sum of custom duties and sugar levies contribute just over 10% each respectively.